openeuler-mirror/rockchip/README.en.md

     The tested versions are as follows:

-    - openEuler-20.03-LTS, build command as follows:
+    - openEuler-20.03-LTS, run the following command:

         `sudo bash build.sh -n openEuler-20.03-LTS-RockPi-4A-aarch64-alpha1 -k https://gitee.com/openeuler/rockchip-kernel.git -b openEuler-20.03-LTS -c rock-pi-4-rk3399_defconfig -r https://gitee.com/src-openeuler/openEuler-repos/raw/openEuler-20.03-LTS/generic.repo -d rk3399-rock-pi-4a`

-    - openEuler-21.09, build command as follows:
+    - openEuler-21.09, run the following command:

         `sudo bash build.sh -n openEuler-21.09-RockPi-4A-aarch64-alpha1 -k https://gitee.com/openeuler/kernel.git -b openEuler-21.09 -c rock-pi-4-rk3399_defconfig -r https://gitee.com/src-openeuler/openEuler-repos/raw/openEuler-21.09/generic.repo -d rk3399-rock-pi-4a`

-## How to Use image
+## How to Use an Image

-### Install an Image on an SD card
+### Install an Image on an SD Card

-After extracting the compressed SD card bootable image and writing it to the SD card, please refer to [Install openEuler on RaspberryPi](https://gitee.com/openeuler/raspberrypi/blob/master/documents/%E5%88%B7%E5%86%99%E9%95%9C%E5%83%8F.md), the image used in the process should provide the project with an image for the RK3399 board.
+After decompressing the bootable image for the SD card, please refer to [Install openEuler on RaspberryPi](https://gitee.com/openeuler/raspberrypi/blob/master/documents/%E5%88%B7%E5%86%99%E9%95%9C%E5%83%8F.md) for details of writing an image on an SD card.
+You should use images provided in this project.

->Note: Because the Firefly-RK3399 differs from other RK3399 SoCs, the system on the EMMC will boot first, the system on the EMMC needs to be cleared before use the SD card bootable image on the Firefly-RK3399, and the power button needs to be pressed to boot after power-up.
+>Note: Because Firefly-RK3399 is different from other RK3399 development boards, the system on EMMC will be booted first.
+The system on the EMMC needs to be cleared before using the system in the SD card to boot the Firefly-RK3399.
+Besides, you need to press the power button to boot after powering up the device.

 ### Install an Image on an EMMC

-Write EMMC flashing image to EMMC, see [Install openEuler to the EMMC](documents/刷写EMMC镜像.md) for details.
+Refer to [Install openEuler to the EMMC](documents/刷写EMMC镜像.md) for details about how to write images for the EMMC to an EMMC.